arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/moore/README.md

 intermediate

-A `Moore` machine is a [comonadic]({{ '/docs/arrow/typeclasses/comonad' | relative_url }}) data structure which holds a state and in order to change it we need to dispatch events of some specific type.
+A `Moore` machine is a [comonadic]({{ '/docs/arrow/typeclasses/comonad' | relative_url }}) data structure that holds a state and, in order to change it, we need to dispatch events of some specific type.
 This approach is similar to the [_Elm architecture_](https://guide.elm-lang.org/architecture/) or [_Redux_](https://redux.js.org).

-For creating a `Moore` machine we need its initial state and a `handle` function which will determine the inputs it can accept and how the state will change with each one.
+For creating a `Moore` machine, we need its initial state and a `handle` function that will determine the inputs it can accept and how the state will change with each one.

 ```kotlin:ank
 import arrow.core.*